 How Do You Get Mold Out of a Sourdough Starter From a Jar?

 Unfortunately, if you find that there is mold in your jar of sourdough starter, you will need to toss the entire thing out.
+Throw out discard from the same starter, too.
 Thoroughly clean your jar, before starting fresh.

 No, you should not use a sourdough starter that has mold.